What can invalidate your car insurance?

 - Your car’s location.
 Even if you have multiple addresses, your car insurance policy must be linked to the address your car spends the most time parked outside of.
 So, if you’re a student and take your car to uni with you, you must tell your insurer this and register your car to the right address.

 - Mods and upgrades.
 Many car insurance policies exclude modifications, and so you must tell your insurer if you make any to your car.
-Your insurer might agree to cover the modification, but you risk invalidating the policy if you fail the let it know.
+Your insurer might agree to cover the modification, but you risk invalidating the policy if you fail to let it know.
 Similarly, if you’ve upgraded any of your car’s features, this can increase the car value and the cost of repairing it, so you must let your insurance company know.

 - Fronting.
-Fronting is when a parents registers themselves as the car’s main driver, with their child listed as a named driver, in order to lower the cost of the insurance.
+Fronting is when a parent registers themselves as the car’s main driver, with their child listed as a named driver, in order to lower the cost of the insurance.
 However, while this may save you money on premiums, it can end up costing you as it will invalidate your policy if your insurer finds out.
 It also counts as insurance fraud, which can land you in hot water with the law.

 - Using your car for business.
 Simply using your car for business purposes won’t invalidate your cover, unless you fail to declare that is what you’re doing when you take out the policy.
 Most providers ask you to choose the main reason/s you use your car during the quote process.
 The first reason is usually domestic, social and commuting – in this instance, commuting refers to driving to a train station or to one place of work.
 If you drive to multiple sites or to see clients, then you need to include business use in your cover.